 Lifetime ISAs: pros and cons

 Lifetime ISAs (LISAs) can help you build a deposit for your first home faster.
-But it’s important to understand the advantages and disadvantages of LISAs before deciding if it’s the right product for you.
+But it’s important to understand the advantages and disadvantages before deciding if it’s the right product for you.

 What is a lifetime ISA?

-A lifetime ISA is a type of individual savings account (ISA) that’s designed to help you save for your first home, or for life after 60.
+A lifetime ISA is a type of individual savings account (ISA) that’s designed to help you save for your first home, or to save extra for retirement.

 You can pay up to £4,000 into a LISA each tax year (a period of 12 months running from April to April), and the government will top up everything you pay in by 25%.
 This means you can get up to £1,000 extra money each year!

-You must be aged between 18 and 39 to open a lifetime ISA.
-You can pay money in until you turn 50.
+You must be aged between 18 and 39 (inclusive) to open a lifetime ISA.
+You can pay money in - and receive the bonus - until you turn 50.

 Is a lifetime ISA worth it?

-If you’re saving to buy your first home, the LISA bonus could get those house keys in your hands quicker.
+If you’re saving to buy your first home, the generous lifetime ISA bonus could get those house keys in your hands quicker.

 However, there are rules and eligibility factors to be aware of, which means it’s not suitable for everyone.
-We’ve put together some lifetime ISA pros and cons to keep in mind before taking out a LISA.
+We’ve put together some lifetime ISA pros and cons to keep in mind before taking one out.

 Advantages | Considerations |